cypress-io/github-action/README.md

 By setting the parameter `record` to `true`, you can record your test results into the [Cypress Cloud](https://on.cypress.io/cloud).
 Read the [Cypress Cloud documentation](https://on.cypress.io/guides/cloud/introduction) to learn how to sign up and create a Cypress Cloud project.

+We recommend passing the `GITHUB_TOKEN` secret (created by the GH Action automatically) as an environment variable.
+This will allow correctly identifying every build and avoid confusion when re-running a build.

 ```yml
 name: Cypress tests
 on: push